 On the day of the album's release, Feb.
 9, the Red Dirt icon was on bed rest at his home in Nashville awaiting surgery to replace a heart valve.
-Needless to say, this is a serious procedure.

-"I ain't gonna lie, they got me pretty scared," Jenkins said on Feb.
-2

-In addition to being scary, it's also very expensive and will be followed by more medical costs during recovery.
+Needless to say, this is a serious "I ain't gonna lie, they got me pretty scared," Jenkins said on In addition to being scary, it's also very expensive and will be followed by more medical costs during recovery.
 Jenkins' drummer Michael Fitch has set up the fundraiser, "Hearts Beat for Jenkins."
 Buy a shirt for \$20 and 100 percent of proceeds go directly to Jenkins.
 The shirts are available at topcottonprinting.bigcartel.com.

-Searching for The Sound

-the Feb.
+There are many other ways to and merchandise from brandonjenkins.com, or road trip to Denton, Texas, and attend the Feb.
 18 benefit concert.
-If you're not familiar Jenkins' check him out support on a streaming service.
-Let it stream all day, local music you'll love what you hear, it'll cost you nothing, and while it doesn't generate as much money for Jenkins as it should
+If you're not familiar with music, Jenkins' check him out on a streaming service.
+Let it stream all day, you'll love what you hear, it'll cost you nothing, and while it doesn't generate as much money for Jenkins as it should (I'll stay off that soap box for now), everything helps.
+Nobody Red Dirt music the Tulsa and sound more ingrained in his soul than Brandon Jenkins.

-By BRYAN CANTRELL

-Red Dirt music and

-the Tulsa sound more ingrained in his soul than Brandon Jenkins.
 His father, Dean Jenkins, was a popular radio disc jockey on Tulsa radio stations KELI and KMOD, while his uncle, Gordon Shyrock, is a Grammy Award-winning bass player best known for his collaborations with J.J.
-Cale and Leon Russell.

-(I'll stay off that

-now), everything

-box for

-has

-soap

-helps.

-Nobody During his college years at Oklahoma State University, Jenkins became part of Stillwater's burgeoning Red Dirt music scene before moving to Austin in 2003.
+Cale and Leon During his college years at Oklahoma State University, Jenkins became part of Stillwater's burgeoning Red Dirt music scene before moving to Austin in 2003.
 In 2016, he relocated to Nashville, but he still makes frequent trips back to Tulsa for gigs, often to promote his independently released albums.
 On Feb 7, a post on Jenkins' Facebook page read, "Thanks y'all for all the love, and help paying the mounting bills!
 Like most musicians I don't have insurance."
 As we go to press, Jenkins is still confined to bed rest awaiting the open-heart proceedure.
 Hang in there Brandon.
 We're thinking about you, we love you, and most importantly, the beard will grow back.
 Spreading the Dirt in Key West Did I bury the lead in that last section?
 Yes, it's true.
 Brandon Jenkins' iconic beard has to be shaved for the surgery.
 Hopefully by the time you read this, Jenkins will be far enough along in his recovery that the idea of a beardless Brandon Jenkins will be our biggest concern.
 It's a shame the beard has to go, but given the sit-

 BRANDON JENKINS: The Tulsa native released his 17th album, Tail Lights in a Boom Town, on Feb.
-9. As we go to press, Jenkins is awaiting a heart valve replacement surgery at his home in Nashville. uation, I can live with it.
-Without it...
-Whatever.
+9. As we go to press, Jenkins is awaiting a heart valve replacement surgery at his home in Nashville.

+Until Next Time

+Please continue to send thoughts, prayers, and especially purchases Brandon Jenkins' way.
+I'll be back

+next month, hopefully with great news to report on the Red Dirt legend's recovery.
+Until then, keep searching, keep listening.

+Jenkins shirts are available at

+topcottonprinting.bigcartel.com

+for \$20 with 100 percent of proceeds going directly to Brandon

+Jenkins to help with mounting

+medical bills.
+I got mine!